Charles Cooke HuntPrint Page

-A well restored by the Tammin Comminity commemorates Charles Cooke Hunt.
+A well restored by the Tammin Community commemorates surveyor and explorer, Charles Cooke Hunt.

 As wheatbelt explorer and well digger Charles Cooke Hunt passed through the area in 1865 and he had his men construct a well.
 Hunt made three expeditions of exploration, passing the site of this well on each occasion.
 It is hard to overemphasise the importance Hunt`s wells played in the opening up of the whole wheatbelt area.

 He provided vital water holes for both stockmen and for the gold prospectors who came through the area on their way to Kalgoorlie and Coolgardie.
 Before the arrival of O`Connor¹s pipeline Hunt`s wells were the major source of water throughout the area.

 |Address:||Goldfields Road , South of town, Tammin, 6409|

 |GPS Coordinates:||Lat: -31.668333|

 |Approx. Monument Dedication Date:||09-September-1979|